US Secret Service director resigns over Trump rally shooting

 “And we’ve got a lot of work to do.”

-In a statement after news of Cheatle’s resignation broke, Biden thanked the Secret Service director for her decades of public service and said he planned to appoint her replacement soon.

-“The independent review to get to the bottom of what happened on July 13 continues, and I look forward to assessing its conclusions.
-We all know what happened that day can never happen again,” Biden said.

-Reporting from Washington, DC, Al Jazeera’s Mike Hanna noted that Cheatle’s resignation comes at a critical moment, just months before a US election in November.
+Reporting from Washington, DC, Al Jazeera’s Mike Hanna noted that Cheatle’s decision to step down comes at a critical moment, just months before a US election in November.

 Trump is now expected to face off against the Democratic Party’s presumptive nominee, Vice President Kamala Harris, after Biden withdrew from the race on Sunday.